DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-06-22-The 7 Pillars of Great Ophthalmology Web Design.md

 ---
 post_title: The 7 Pillars of Great Ophthalmology Web Design
-date: 2022-06-22 05:00:00 +0000
+date: '2022-06-22 05:00:00 +0000'
 post_author: DoctorLogic Employee
 tags:
   - Website
+post_intro: >-
-post_intro: Excellent website design is integral to the success of your ophthalmology digital marketing campaign.
+  Excellent website design is integral to the success of your ophthalmology digital marketing campaign.
 According to studies, 94% of first impressions about a website are design-related.
 These impressions have a direct effect on conversion rates and word-of-mouth marketing.
-post_image: "/uploads/shutterstock_1889998894.jpg"
+post_image: /uploads/shutterstock_1889998894.jpg
+post_highlight: >-
-post_highlight: 'Excellent website design is integral to the success of your ophthalmology digital marketing campaign.
+  Excellent website design is integral to the success of your ophthalmology digital marketing campaign.
 According to studies, 94% of first impressions about a website are design-related.
-These impressions have a direct effect on conversion rates and word-of-mouth marketing. '
+These impressions have a direct effect on conversion rates and word-of-mouth marketing.
 post_type:
   - blog
 product:
   - website management
+_template: post_template
 ---

 ![](/uploads/shutterstock_628335110.jpg)

 Excellent website design is integral to the success of your ophthalmology digital marketing campaign.
 According to [studies](https://www.researchgate.net/publication/259149186_User_evaluation_of_websites_From_first_impression_to_recommendation), 94% of first impressions about a website are design-related.
 These impressions have a direct effect on conversion rates and word-of-mouth marketing.